SumrakDZN/Namalsk-Server/README.md

 **Q: What is the difference between the Regular and Hardcore missions?**

 A: They differ in the CE setup itself.
-The regular setup has a very basic vehicle setup, all base building options, fast lifetime values, higher food and weapon/ammo availbility.
-The hardcore setup has no vehicles, no base building options (except stashes and small tents), higher lifetime values, lower weapon/ammo availability.
+The regular setup has a very basic vehicle setup, all base building options, fast lifetime values, higher food and weapon/ammo availbility and Novemember temperature values.
+The hardcore setup has no vehicles, no base building options (except stashes and small tents), higher lifetime values, lower weapon/ammo availability and December temperature values.

 **Q: I want to host only Namalsk Island.
 Which mission should I use?**